EMERALD CITY LEAGUE

 *Refer to the WIAA rules regarding illegal corporate sponsorships of players.

-Teams – Bear Creek, Bush, Overlake, Seattle Academy, University Prep, South Whidbey and Archbishop Murphy
+Teams – Bear Creek, Bush, Coupeville, Eastside Prep, Overlake, Seattle Academy, University Prep, and South Whidbey

 *A varsity contest shall consist of 2 singles matches and 3 doubles matches.